 You can assign people who sign the petition to a point person.
 If a person submitting feedback already has a point person, that designation will not be changed by the selection made here.

 We also highly recommend that you attach tags to people who sign your petition in the "Tag the signer with" field.
 Multiple tags should be separated by commas.

 Choose whether to follow up with petition backers

-Like other NationBuilder pages, you can add the petition-signer to a path, assign membership, and add tags to any person who uses this page to donate and you also can run a filter for people who have signed a specific petition.
+Like other NationBuilder pages, you can add the petition-signer to a path, assign membership, add tags to any person who uses this page to donate and you also can run a filter for people who have signed a specific petition.
 You may also assign a point person to the signer if a point person does not already exist for that person’s profile.
 These tools will allow you to track and engage your signers in the future.